volantebjb/volantebjb.me/README.md

 To run this project locally, simply clone the repository and open the `index.html` file in your web browser.
 For deployment, the project is configured for AWS, and changes can be made in the respective AWS services and infrastructure files.

-## Features
+## Key Features

-- Responsive design for a seamless user experience on various devices.
-- Visitor count system powered by AWS DynamoDB and Lambda function.
-- Automated CI/CD pipeline using GitHub Actions and Terraform for infrastructure changes.
+- **Responsive Static Website:**
+  Developed a responsive static website hosted on Amazon S3 buckets with CloudFront distributions.
+Configured Route 53 with an ACM certificate for secure traffic routing.

+- **Visitor Count System:**
+  Implemented a visitor count system using DynamoDB as a key-value store.
+A Lambda function, triggered by an API Gateway endpoint, increments visitor counts for analytical purposes.

+- **Automated CI/CD Workflow:**
+  Established an automated CI/CD pipeline using Git and GitHub Actions.
+Integrated Terraform into the workflow to facilitate automatic deployment of infrastructure changes.
+Ensured secure management of AWS credentials through GitHub OIDC for reliable and consistent deployments.

 ## License